-The IRS recently finalized new regulations that could allow more businesses to take a tax credit against the costs of developing software for internal use.
+The IRS recently finalized new regulations that could allow more businesses to take an R&D tax credit against the costs of developing software for internal use.
 In most cases, but not all, a tax credit is much more valuable than a tax deduction.

 Before now, the wages, supplies and other expenses incurred to develop such internally used software did not qualify for R&D tax credits that were otherwise available for software that a company developed for sale or lease to third parties.

-The IRS regulations lay out a three-part, “High Threshold of Innovation” test.
-To use the credit against internal software development, the software must:
+To use the credit against internal software development, the IRS regulations lay out a three-part, “High Threshold of Innovation” test.

 - Be highly innovative as defined in the regulations,